 Kanopi: The Best WordPress Maintenance and Support Service

 Forgive me if I’m a little biased, after all I do work here, but I really do think Kanopi offers the best support.
 We work with some great hosting partners who understand what we’re about, and it lets us really hold the right reins when it comes to our client sites.
 Our developers are experienced with the CMS, and strive to uphold the standards put out by WordPress itself.

 Top Features of Kanopi’s WordPress Maintenance Service

-Kanopi’s got a well rounded team of experienced designers, strategists, and developers, which means we can actually support your WordPress website at any stage of its lifecycle.
+Kanopi’s got a well-rounded team of experienced designers, strategists, and developers, which means we can actually support your WordPress website at any stage of its lifecycle.
 Got a lemon that needs a serious overhaul?
 Need a complete rebuild?
-Have a freshly built site that needs extra care to keep it going?
+Have a freshly built higher ed website that needs extra care to keep it going?
 We’ve got the combination of skills and people needed to handle your website wherever it’s at.

 Like your site, our team is also always growing their knowledge base.
 We stay up-to-date with security releases, changes to WordPress Core, industry standards, and new technologies.
 If the next version of PHP is on the way, we’re already preparing your site for the update.

 Maintenance and support sounds very technical, and it’s easy to overlook that this includes general website content and functionality.
 A good portion of my day is spent doing content or code updates for clients, and one of my goals is to leave it better than I found it.
 Sometimes that means cleaning up a bit of code in the area I’m working on, or refining an animation, or adding additional accessibility to the content I was given.